ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 Include both the program and a screenshot of running the program without error as your submission; the template has space for both of these.

+## Open-Ended 2 (manual)

+Create a class named `R` that has a field of type `String` and a field of type `R`.
+Give it a default constructor that initializes this field.
+Put the class in a file called `Open2.java`.
+Add an `ExamplesR` class to this file, and answer the following questions in comments in that file:

+1. Construct an example `R` object.
+Were you able to?
+What was difficult about it?

+2. On Twitter, it's possible to reply to a reply to a Tweet (that's not a typo, it's a reply to a reply).
+This is true of many systems, like email, Facebook comments, Piazza followups, and so on.
+With the class structure in Drill3 with ReplyTweet and TextTweet, could you construct an example of a reply to a reply to a Tweet?
+Why or why not?